LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 * **Packaging commercial or trial software?** Clearly state this in the package description.
 Does it require an activation key?
 Is there a trial period if you don't have a key?
 How long is this trial period?
 * **Only post publicly relevant packages.** You should consider whether this package is useful for others.
 If that is not the case, it shouldn't be published on Chocolatey.org.
 Reasons for that can be if the package would require a very customized configuration.
 You can host your personal packages on MyGet and still be able to install them with Chocolatey using the -source parameter.
 * **Do not publish junk or malware packages**.
 * **Don't package software containing malware**.
 Packages of software that comes with bundled adware, spyware or other unrelated software that installs even in silent mode, are not allowed.
 But if you can figure out how to install the desired software without this unrelated software, it is allowed to publish the package.
-That can be accomplished for example with additional command line switches or by adding specific values to the registry.
+That can be accomplished for example with additional command-line switches or by adding specific values to the registry.
 Examples of packages which make use of this are PDFCreator and CCleaner.
 * **Don't package software that is already packaged**.
 Use the search function in the Chocolatey.org gallery and look if there is already a package for the desired software.
 If you would like to improve the already existing package or if you have suggestions, just contact the package maintainer or open a pull request at the maintainer's package repository.
 * **Don't include other required software** if there's a package of it.
 If a package requires other software of which there is already a package, the already existing package should be used as dependency instead.
 * **Split dependencies into multiple packages**.
 Try to split up packages as much as possible.
 If for example a program comes with additional modules/installers that are optional, make different packages for them instead of including all the things into one package.
 This idea is already widely applied for Linux packages, because it leads to a more lightweight system and reduces potential issues and conflicts.